 Certain statements contained in this report, including, without limitation, statements containing the words "believes," "anticipates," "expects," "intends," "plans," and words of similar import, constitute "forward-looking statements" as defined in the Private Securities Litigation Reform Act of 1995 or by the Securities and Exchange Commission in its rules, regulations and releases, regarding the Company's financial and business prospects.
 These forward-looking statements are qualified in their entirety by these cautionary statements, which are being made pursuant to the provisions of such Act and with the intention of obtaining the benefits of the "safe harbor" provisions of such Act.
-The Company cautions investors that any forward-looking statements it makes are not guarantees of future performance and that actual results may differ materially from those in the forward-looking statements.
-We assume no obligation to update any forward-looking statements contained in this report, whether as a result of new information, future events or otherwise.
-Any investment in our common stock involves a high degree of risk.
-For a general discussion of some of these risks in greater detail, see our "Risk Factors" included in this report beginning on page 21.
+The Company cautions investors any forward-looking statements it makes are not guarantees of future performance and a variety of factors could cause our actual results to differ materially from the anticipated results or other expectations expressed in our forward-looking statements.
+Important factors that could cause results or events to differ from current expectations are described in Item 1, Part II, "Risk Factors" included in this report beginning on page 19.
+These factors are not intended to be an all-encompassing list of risks and uncertainties that may affect the operations, performance, development and results of our business.
+We assume no obligation to update any forward-looking statements contained in this report, whether as a result of new information, future events or otherwise, except as required by law.